AiTechEye/vexcazer/README.md

 # vexcazer

 License: code: LGPL-2.1, media: CC BY-SA-4.0
 Version: 9.5
 Created by: AiTechEye

-All info you need will be fund when you using the tools. type /vexcazer in game to see advanced info & version
+All info you need will be fund when you using the tools.
+type /vexcazer in game to see advanced info & version

 when you using a unused vexcazer:default, and have privs like vexcazer and vexcazer_ad, you will be given mod/admin stuff (if its not in your inventory and if auto_ad_mod is on)

 vexcazer:admin vex_ad
 vexcazer:mod vex_mod
 vexcazer:default vex_def
 vexcazer:controler vex_con
 vexcazer_adpick:pick vex_adpick
 vexcazer_telepad:pad

 The modes
+Undo		undo last change
 PlaceDig xz:	place/dig xz
-Replace xz:	like PlaceDig, but replacing (2 modes)
+Replace xz:	like PlaceDig, but relacing (2 modes)
 Autoswith:	using blocks from more slots on hotbar at same time.
 Travel1/2:	set position1/2 like a /sethome1/2 (will not works if the postion are protected)
 Teleport:		yourself or an object
 MassivePlaceDig:	place or dig N*N*N
 Gravity control:	(same code from the gravitygun mod)
 Flashlight:	(works in water+turns of in daylight)
 Copy:		(copy basic structures)
 Con:		Dig/Replace blocks that are connected to each other
 SelectiveRadio:	dig/place selected block in radio
 Regen:		regenerate area (same as /deleteblocks)

 vexcazer_adpick:	the admin pickaxe [/giveme vex_adpick] (will be given to moderators / admins)
 vexcazer_auto_ad_mod:	enables benefits with give/creative + autoget ad/mod vex when using an unused common-vexcazer [/giveme vex_ad, /giveme vex_mod]
 vexcazer_copy:		copy mode
 vexcazer_flashlight:	flashlight mode
 vexcazer_gravity:	gravitycontrol mode
 vexcazer_massive:	MassivePlaceDig
 vexcazer_powergen:	powergenerator / charger
 vexcazer_teleport:	teleport mode
 vexcazer_travel:	travle modes
 vexcazer_radio		radio/selective radio
-vexcazer_regen		Regen
+vexcazer_regen		Regen  (danger)
 vexcazer_con:		connected blocks

 ======For moders:====== (all registry settings and functions can be nil) How do i add modes?